-"Gender Talk: Where are the Boundaries" is a series of conversations with women from a variety of perspectives.
-Their expertise and forthrightness on issues of women inequality are crucial for such a time as this.
-This second 4-part episode on a "Theological Vision for Gender Equality" include the following leaders:
+"Gender Talk: Where are the Boundaries?" is a series of conversations with women from a variety of perspectives.
+Their stories, expertise and forthrightness on issues of women inequality are crucial for such a time as this.
+This third 3-part episode on "Stories from Victims of Sexual Abuse" include the following leaders:

 Brittany Szkaradnik is a outh Jersey native, has lived in Norfolk for almost 7 years as a self proclaimed "Domestic Enginee". he is a graduate of the College of Charleston’s School of Business with achelor’ egre n International Business and European Studie. he also has a degre i Culinary Art nd studied rench & French cuisine in Lille, Franc.

 Currently, Brittany works as a volunteer at the Norfolk Urban Renewal Center. he erves as the Committee Chair f Cub Scout Pack 2 and is on the First Presbyterian Churc of Norfol MOPS Steering Tea.
 She also has the wonderful privilege of teaching Sunday schoo ith her husband.

 Brittany is a stay-at-home mother of 3 beautiful, vibrant babies: Henry, Charlotte, and Atticus and wife to an amazing husband, Christophe.
 You can find her almost every day at church attending Celebrate Recovery, various bible studies, family events, or other volunteer opportunities.
 When Brittany is not at church or doing the Momma Hustle; she is at the gym where she enjoys powerlifting, swimming and spinning.